Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ## zcf.getTerms()
 - Returns: `{Object}`

-Gets the `issuers`, `brands`, or custom `terms` the current contract instance was instantiated with.
+Gets the `issuers`, `brands`, and custom `terms` the current contract instance was instantiated with.
 Note in the example below, `brands` and `issuers` are records with keyword keys, formerly called `brandKeywordRecord` and `issuerKeywordRecord`, respectively.